School of Family and Consumer Sciences

 Major in Human Development and Family Sciences

-Human Development and Family Sciences majors are prepared for careers that address the needs of families and individuals across the lifespan, including child life specialist, early childhood intervention, early childhood educators, activity coordinators at assisted living centers and children's museums, parent educators, child protective services, foster care and adoption programs and other family or human services agencies (nonprofit, fait-based, secular).
+Human Development and Family Sciences majors are prepared for careers that address the needs of families and individuals across the lifespan, including child life specialist, early childhood intervention, early childhood educators, activity coordinators at assisted living centers and children's museums, parent educators, child protective services, foster care and adoption programs and other family or human services agencies (nonprofit, faith-based, secular).
 Students may choose courses focused on a particular Career Interests including, Child Services and Administration (non-profit programs and agencies), Child Life (hospital settings), early childhood educators, pre-Marriage and Family Therapy (graduate school), or Research and Analytics (graduate school).
 Students may seek high school teacher certification.
 As a condition for participation in required courses that necessitate either observation or participation at the campus Child Development Center, students must undergo a criminal background check and provide verification of an annual TB test.
 See note below regarding admittance to the Child Development Center and Texas Teacher Certification Requirements.

 Major in Fashion Merchandising

 Fashion Merchandising majors are prepared for a variety of careers in the fashion industry including: product development, retail management, buying, fashion marketing and promotions.
 Students gain valuable hands-on experience through computer-based assignments, cutting-edge merchandising technology, internships, and study tours.
-Majors are required to complete a business administration minor to enhance their preparation for the fashion industry.
+Majors are required to complete either a business administration or mass communication minor to enhance their preparation for the fashion industry.
 Students pursuing the planning and presentation concentration receive training on the latest industry software for store and merchandise planning and allocation.

 Major in Interior Design